-- in 2020 , we're not hosting anybody at Vrede Rust --

 Hey, it's us, Lin and Alef.
 Ah, and let's not forget our two kids Indi and Jona (6 and 4 years old).
 For the past 4 years we have set up a homestead just 10 kilometers east of Amsterdam.
 We baked bread, set up large veggie patches, made cider from our apples and pears and generally turned an old abandoned farm into a paradise for people, animals and plants.

-Our old wooden farm house is located in Muiden, a tiny town just 10km East of Amsterdam.
-Apart form a big vegetable garden that provides us with lots of food we have some 20 fruit trees that we use to make cider and other goodness.
-There's also about 2ha of pasture facing the 12th century castle that's literally in our backyard.
-We use the pasture for our sheep, our Shetland pony and if it's windy to fly a kite with the kids.
+Our old wooden farm house is located in Muiden, a tiny town just 10 kilometers East of Amsterdam.
+Apart from the house itself, there is a big barn, a nice and cozy workshop and two accommodations that we regularly rent out to paying guests.
+The field in the back of the property faces a 12th century castle, a national monument that we frequently visit.
+We use the pasture for our sheep and our horses and if it's windy to fly a kite with the kids.

 It all started 6 years ago when we were still living life in the fast lane.
 Myself, I'm a typical example of a college dropout turned entrepreneur and my wonderful wife Lin was a scientist (infectious diseases) and compensates for me with her double MSc. and Phd. degrees.
 We took a temporary sabbatical and had our first baby.

 After some traveling we decided that we really liked the simpler lifestyle and being able to spend time with the kids so when we got back to the Netherlands we settled down on the farm we're at right now.
 It's supported us and our family for so long and in such a good way.

 Winter 2019 marks the end of an era.
 Due to various reasons we're moving to France early 2020.
 We'll likely set up a new project there so keep an eye out for any updates.

 In the meantime, we're cooking up a plan to have Vrede Rust continue as a community-supported heaven for people, animals and plants.
 This will also include opportunities for Workaway stays, although it's still unclear in what shape or form.